-All runoff elections authorized by Article 7, Section 5 of the Constitution of New Mexico shall be conducted pursuant to this section as a top-two runoff election or as a ranked-choice runoff election as follows:
+All runoff elections authorized by Article 7, Section 5 of the Constitution of New Mexico shall be conducted pursuant to this section as a top-two runoff election, or as a ranked-choice runoff election, as follows:

-- A top-two runoff election shall be conducted on a separate ballot when the candidate receiving the most votes for an office did not receive the percentage of votes required.
+- A top-two runoff election shall be conducted on a separate ballot when the candidate receiving the most votes for an office does not receive the percentage of votes required to win candidacy in the first round of voting.
 When ordered, the top-two runoff election shall be held following the Regular Local Election and allow the voter to select between the two (2) candidates who in the first round of voting received the highest number of votes for an office.
-NMSA 1978, § 1-22-16(A)(1). - A ranked-choice runoff election shall be conducted on the same ballot as the Regular Local Election and allow the voter to rank the candidates for an office in the order of preference for the voter.
+NMSA 1978, § 1-22-16(A)(1). - A ranked-choice runoff election shall be conducted on the same ballot as the Regular Local Election and allow the voter to rank the candidates for an office in descending order of preference for the voter.
 NMSA 1978, § 1-22-16(A)(2).